Margaret O'Brien: Film

 Margaret and June Allyson were known as "The Town Criers" of MGM.
 "We were always in competition: I wanted to cry better than June, and June wanted to cry better than me.
 The way my mother got me to cry was if I was having trouble with a scene, she'd say, 'why don't we have the make-up man come over and give you false tears?'
 Then I'd think to myself, 'they'll say I'm not as good as June,' and I'd start to cry."

-Her other successes included The Canterville Ghost (1944), Our Vines Have Tender Grapes (1945), Bad Bascomb (1946) with Wallace Beery, and the first sound version of The Secret Garden (1949).
+O'Brien‘s other successes included The Canterville Ghost (1944), Our Vines Have Tender Grapes (1945), Bad Bascomb (1946) with Wallace Beery, and the first sound version of The Secret Garden (1949).
 She played Beth in the 1949 MGM release of Little Women, but she was unable to make the transition to adult roles.

 O'Brien later shed her child star image, appearing on a 1958 cover of Life magazine with the caption "How the Girl's Grown", and was a mystery guest on the TV panel show What's My Line?.
 O'Brien's acting appearances as an adult have been sporadic, mostly in small independent films and occasional television roles.
 She has also given interviews, mostly for the Turner Classic Movies cable network.